ComputationalRobotics/cuADMM/README.md

               X_new, y_new, S_new, sig_new);
 ```
 The file [`cuadmm_MATLAB.cu`](MATLAB/cuadmm_MATLAB.cu) defines the MEX function, and can be used as a reference for the input format when interfacing with other languages or libraries.

+A few examples of how to use the bindings are also provided, such as [`example_mosek.m`](MATLAB/example_mosek.m) which shows how to solve a problem in MOSEK format.

 ## Testing
 After building, you can execute the unit tests: